University Operations – Facilities and Support

 A-2.
 Facilities Named in Honor or Memory of Specific Individuals or Families

 a.
-Proposals to name university facilities in honor of specific individuals or families may be initiated by any member of the university community or by a member of the board of
+Proposals to name university facilities in honor of specific individuals or families may be initiated by any member of the university community or by a member of the Board of Trustees.

 b.
 Each proposal, so far as feasible, shall be accompanied by: